 My parents sent my siblings and me to live with my grandparents in the promised land of California.
 I successfully made my first friend in America and spontaneously combusted into a social butterfly with lots of pointing and three words: "You.
 Me.
 Friend?"

 This is where my story gets fairly dark, but it gets better, I promise.

 My brother and sister stayed with my grandparents while I moved in with my uncle and aunt.
 Unfortunately, they didn't actually want me and turned out to be physically and emotionally abusive for the two years I lived with them.

 I share these personal events because I've long since discovered that openness and vulnerability creates strength.
-They are also a source of immense gratitude: When I look back on this period of my life and reflect on losing my mom in the midst of being beaten, kicked out of the house, and abandoned by relatives who were entrusted with caring for me, I can't help but be thankful that I somehow made it out okay.
+They are also a source of immense gratitude: When I look back on this period of my life and reflect on losing my mom in the midst of being beaten and neglected by relatives who were entrusted with caring for me, I can't help but be thankful that I somehow made it out okay.